Taveszfito/PX5Launcher/README.md

 Features include app launching, widget support, notifications, quick settings controls, and built-in media features such as a music panel, image viewer, and media playback.

 The project is still in early development.
 Many features are experimental, incomplete, or may not work as expected.

+Not every commit results in a new release.
+Releases are created periodically and may include multiple fixes or changes.
+Each release references the commit it was built from.